pkmn/engine/docs/TESTING.md

 ## Unit

-Due to the `-Dshowdown` and `-Dlog` build options and the stochastic nature of Pokémon as a game, testing the pkmn engine requires a little extra work.
+Due to the various build options (eg. `-Dshowdown` or `-Dlog`) and the stochastic nature of Pokémon as a game, testing the pkmn engine requires a little extra work.
 Helper functions exist to remove the majority of the boilerplate from the library's unit tests:

-- `Test`: the main helper type for testing, a test can be initialized with `Test(rolls).init(p1, p2)` (`Test.deinit()` should be `defer`-ed immediately after initialization to free resources), expected updates and logs can be tracked on the `expected` fields and finally the `actual` state can be `verify`-ed at the end of the test.
+- `Test`: the main helper type for testing, a test can be initialized with `Test(rolls).init(p1, p2)` (`Test.deinit()` should be `defer`-ed immediately after initialization to free resources), expected updates and logs can be tracked on the `expected` fields and finally the `actual` state can be `verify`-ed at the end of the test. `expectProbability` can be used to check probabilities when `-Dchance` is enabled, and if `-Dcalc` is also enabled each update will be rerun on the original state with the chance actions from the original update used as overrides to ensure all RNG is accounted for.
 - `Battle.fixed`: under the hood, `Test` uses this helper to create a battle with a `FixedRNG` that returns a fixed sequence of results ("rolls") - this provides complete control over whether or not events should occur.
 One problem is that `-Dshowdown` Pokemon Showdown compatibility mode requires